-ESPN’s new documentary “OJ: Made in America,” opens with stunning footage of a 2013 hearing in which Nevada Parole Commissioner Susan Jackson asks OJ Simpson about that time he was arrested in 1994.
+ESPN’s Oscar-winning documentary “OJ: Made in America” opens with stunning footage of a 2013 hearing in which Nevada Parole Commissioner Susan Jackson asks OJ Simpson about that time he was arrested in 1994.

 Simpson appears shocked that Jackson, like almost everyone else in America, doesn’t know the details already.
 The 1994 arrest was for the murders of Nicole Brown Simpson and Ron Goldman.
 Simpson was acquitted the next year, but sentenced to 33 years in prison in 2007 for trying to steal sports memorabilia he said was stolen from him.